mohamaddabti/ntnu-assignments-DCST2002/README.md

-All my JS assignments I did in NTNU-DCST2002
+All my JS assignments I did at NTNU-DCST2002